-The following is the

-application description for ANSYS, a structural mechanics code:
+The following is the application description for ANSYS, a structural mechanics code:

+'''

-<XSIL Name="ANSYS" Type="csm.parseXMLDesc"> <Param Name="NumberOfInParams">0</Param> <Param Name="NumberOfInFiles">1</Param> <Param Name="NumberOfOutParams">0</Param> <Param Name="NumberOfOutParams">0</Param> <Param Name="NumberOfOutFiles">1</Param> <Param Name="IOStyle">StandardIO</Param> ...
+<XSIL Name="ANSYS" Type="csm.parseXMLDesc">

+'''

+'''

+<Param Name="NumberOfInParams">0</Param>

+<Param Name="NumberOfInFiles">1</Param>

+'''

+'''

+<Param Name="NumberOfOutParams">0</Param>

+'''

+'''

+<Param Name="NumberOfOutFiles">1</Param>

+'''

+'''

+<Param Name="IOStyle">StandardIO</Param>

+'''

-The "Type" attribute of the <XSIL> tag specifies the code that extracts this information from the XML file and makes it available to other components.
-In this example, it is parseXMLDesc, a custom written Java class that extracts the name /value pairs from the XML document and defines accessor (getter) methods to by used by other components of the portal to retrieve the information in the descriptor.
+The 'Type' attribute of the <XSIL> tag specifies the code that extracts this information from the XML file and makes it available to other components.
+In this example, it is parseXMLDesc, a custom written Java class that extracts the name/value pairs from the XML document and defines accessor (getter) methods to be used by other components of the portal to retrieve the information in the descriptor.

-We have not attempted to be complete in this description but rather are motivated by the requirements of the codes we currently need to support.
-One of the advantages of using XSIL's "shallow" tree structure is that it is simple to add further parameter tags as we need.
+We have not attempted to be complete in this description, but rather are motivated by the requirements of the codes we currently need to support.
+One of the advantages of using XSILs 'shallow' tree structure is that it is simple to add further parameter tags as required.
 Code command line flags are an obvious additional parameter we would want to provide.
-This is just a parameter again, and the parseXMLDesc code is general and doesn't care what name and value we provide.
+This is simply a parameter again and the parseXMLDesc code is general and does not care what name and value we provide.

-HPC Description
+HPC description